Articles , Glossary

 • subscription field

-Obviously, it’s impossible to put all the list into one header.
-Moreover, it’s not a good idea to put everything because the header overloaded with diverse information will distract users’ attention.
-As Aarron Walter said in his book, “If everything yells for your viewer’s attention, nothing is heard”.
-That is why the choice which information goes to the header and what it looks like arises on the solid ground of communication between a designer, a stakeholder, and a marketing specialist.
-The header is the top zone of early interaction: eye-tracking studies show that the web page is mostly scanned starting from it.
-So decide, which elements are primary to achieve website goals and use the limited space of header for them.
-For example, on a news website or a big e-commerce platform search field is crucial for positive UX while on a small company website it may be not needed at all.
+Obviously, it’s impossible to fit the entire list into a single header.
+Moreover, it’s not a good idea to put everything, as an overloaded header with diverse information will distract users’ attention.
+As Aaron Walter said in his book, “If everything yells for your viewer’s attention, nothing is heard.”
+That is why the choice of which information goes to the header and what it looks like arises on the solid ground of communication between a designer, a stakeholder, and a marketing specialist.
+The header is the top zone of initial interaction: eye-tracking studies show that users mostly scan the page from it.
+So decide which elements are primary to achieve website goals and use the limited space of the header for them.
+For example, on a news website or a big e-commerce platform, the search field is crucial for positive UX, while on a small company website, it may not be needed at all.

 science web platform design